Bibiane Schoofs: 2018: Maiden doubles title and top 100 debut

-Schoofs won the doubles title of the Auckland Open together with her partner, five-time Grand Slam winner Sara Errani.
+Schoofs won the doubles title of the Auckland Open together with her partner, five-time Grand Slam champion Sara Errani.
 With this victory, Schoofs entered the top 100 of the WTA rankings in women's doubles.

-At the Australian Open qualifying, Schoofs defeated world No. 119, Naomi Broady, in the second round, but lost in the third and final round against Ivana Jorović, with a score of 3–6, 3–6.
+At the Australian Open qualifying, Schoofs defeated world No. 119, Naomi Broady, in the second round, but lost in the final round against Ivana Jorović, with a score of 3–6, 3–6.

-2020–2023: Grand Slam debut in doubles, 2nd WTA doubles title
+2020–2025: Major debut in doubles, two WTA Tour doubles titles, retirement

-She made her major debut in doubles at the 2020 French Open, partnering compatriot Lesley Pattinama Kerkhove.
+In 2020, Schoofs made her main draw debut at the French Open, partnering compatriot Lesley Pattinama Kerkhove.

-At the 2023 WTA Lyon Open, she won her second doubles title with Cristina Bucsa, three years after she reached the final at the same tournament with a different partner, Lesley Kerkhove.
-As a result, she reached a doubles ranking of No. 164, on 6 February 2023.
+At the Lyon Open, she won her second tour-level doubles title with Cristina Bucșa, three years after she reached the final at the same tournament with partner Kerkhove.
+As a result, she reached a doubles ranking of No. 164 on 6 February 2023.